HOW DO Endpoint Detection and Response TOOLS PROTECT YOU AGAINST THREATS?

 Endpoint detection and response tools can collect data continuously and analyze it at the same time.
 This assures your security team that it can correlate events that may not appear suspicious when detected alone.

-By linking or correlating these events, EDR tools can spot multi-stage attack patterns, like reconnaissance.
-It will then block the attack from access at all entry points, and even before penetration occurs.
+By linking or correlating these events, Endpoint Detection and Response tools can spot multi-stage attack patterns, like reconnaissance.
+It will then block the attack from access at all entry points, even before penetration occurs.

 2. FILELESS MALWARE AND ZERO-DAY THREATS